The Chinese Emperor

 Emperor 皇帝 huáng dì

 Like so many Chinese concepts there is no direct translation to Western terms and concepts.
 Talk of empire immediately conjures up thoughts of the brutality of conquerors such as the Roman Emperors.
 At the other end of the spectrum there are constitutional monarchies as in Britain where the monarch has no power.
 The Chinese conception was always different, there has been always a ritualistic and religious aspect.
 Perhaps thinking of the Pope as the head of the Catholic church has some merit as the Emperor has some paternalistic duty of care over his people.
-He should also lead an exemplary life of virtue to act as a template for his subjects to follow.
+The Chinese emperor should also lead an exemplary life of virtue to act as a template for his subjects to follow.
 Only a few emperors succumbed to the temptation of ruling as total autocrats - making decisions on their own and in their own interest.
 The role was always a peaceful and not a military one, the emperor at official engagements never wore military uniform or carried a weapon.

 Closest to the Emperor was a large phalanx of eunuchs, normally numbered in thousands.
 They were his personal servants to carry out his wishes and maintain his welfare.
 Eunuchs controlled access to the Emperor and often became powerful political advisers.
 There was a strict hierarchy of eunuchs and only very few of them became rich and powerful, most remained menial servants.